 Phase 1: Follow a Very Low Energy Diet to kick-start weight loss for the first 4 weeks.
 This involves having 3-4 meal replacements, such as shakes, soups or bars, and a small meal every day.

 Phase 2: You would then follow either the Modified Alternate Day Fasting plan or the Reduced Calorie plan with help from the dietitian.

 Phase 3: For the rest of the study you would continue to follow your plan with support from the dietitian.

 Visiting the study centre

-During the study, you will see the dietitian 10-13 times.
+During the study, you will see the dietitian 10-13 times as well as other health professionals.
 This will happen at one of the study locations in Westmead in Sydney or Clayton in Melbourne.
 Some of these meetings can be done by Skype, Facetime or on the phone.